East Texas weekend getaways are just around the corner!

 6. Tyler State Park

 Tyler State Park offers family fun kayaking and canoeing on Lake Tyler, staying in screened cabins, exploring nature, and viewing wildlife.
 I have one memory here when I took my first son and niece when they were eight years old.
-That was so long ago, but I still remember how much fun we had.
+That was so long ago, but I remember how much fun we had.
 Consider Tyler State Park as one of your East Texas weekend getaways.

 7. Visit The Oldest Town In Texas